 152. Furthermore, the Advisory Committee was informed that challenges persist in the implementation of Romani language education, and the two-hour weekly framework for the "mother tongue with elements of national culture" subject has proven insufficient for achieving language proficiency in this case.
 Serbia's legal framework sets relatively high thresholds for the establishment of minority language classes, with a provision that 50% of parents request minority language instruction at the pre-school level and a minimum of 15 pupils/students at the primary and secondary levels.
 While exceptions are made, such as for numerically smaller minorities (e.g., three pupils for Slovak or one for Ruthenian), these thresholds remain a barrier for many minority languages, such as the Romani language.
-There is a provision allowing for the establishment of classes for fewer than 15 pupils/students with the approval of the relevant authorities, but the general thresholds continue to limit broader access to minority languages was noted as a significant issue.
-In this context, the shortage of Albanian teachers in the municipalities of Bujanovac, Medveða and Preševo, due to non-recognition of diplomas awarded in Kosovo, was reported to the Advisory Committee.
+There is a provision allowing for the establishment of classes for fewer than 15 pupils/students with the approval of the relevant authorities, but the general thresholds continue to limit broader access to minority language education.
+In addition, a shortage of qualified teachers to teach in minority languages was noted as a significant issue.
+In this context, the shortage of Albanian teachers in the municipalities of Bujanovac, Medveđa and Preševo, due to non-recognition of diplomas awarded in Kosovo, was reported to the Advisory Committee.